OfficeDev/open-xml-docs/docs/word/how-to-replace-the-styles-parts-in-a-word-processing-document.md

 of an external XML file, binary file, image file, and so on, depending on the type.
 The standard that defines how Open XML documents are stored in .zip files is called the Open Packaging Conventions.
-For more information about the Open Packaging Conventions, see [ISO/IEC 29500-2](https://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.md?csnumber=51459).
+For more information about the Open Packaging Conventions, see [!include[ISO/IEC 29500 URL](../includes/iso-iec-29500-2-link.md)].

 Styles are stored in dedicated parts within a word processing document package.
-A Microsoft Word 2010 document contains a single styles part.
-Microsoft Word 2013 adds a second stylesWithEffects part.
-The following image from the Document Explorer in the Open XML SDK Productivity Tool for Microsoft Office shows the document parts in a sample Word 2013 document that contains styles.
+A Microsoft Word 2010 document contains a single styles part. later versions of Microsoft Word add a second stylesWithEffects part.
+The following image from the Document Explorer in the Open XML SDK Productivity Tool for Microsoft Office shows the document parts in a sample Word 2013+ document that contains styles.

 Figure 1.
 Styles parts in a word processing document

-![Styles parts in a word processing document.](../media/OpenXmlCon_HowToReplaceStyles_Fig1.gif) In order to provide for "round-tripping" a document from Word 2013+ to Word 2010 and back, Word 2013+ maintains both the original styles part and the new styles part.
+![Styles parts in a word processing document.](../media/OpenXmlCon_HowToReplaceStyles_Fig1.gif)

+In order to provide for "round-tripping" a document from Word 2013+ to Word 2010 and back, Word 2013+ maintains both the original styles part and the new styles part.
 (The Office Open XML File Formats specification